lampepfl/progfun-wiki/CheatSheet.md

 - Fork the repository [https://github.com/lampepfl/progfun-wiki](https://github.com/lampepfl/progfun-wiki) and check it out locally.
 To preview your changes, you need [jekyll](http://jekyllrb.com/).
 Navigate to your checkout and invoke `jekyll serve`, then open the page [http://localhost:4000/CheatSheet.html](http://localhost:4000/CheatSheet.html).

+## Source Files, Classfiles and the JVM

+Scala source code is stored in text files with the extension `.scala`.
+Typically Scala programmers create one source file for each class, or one source file for a class hierarchy: In fact, Scala allows multiple classes and objects to be defined in the same source file.

+The name of a Scala source file can be chosen freely, but it is recommended to use the name of a class which is defined in that file.
+Package hierarchies should be reflected in directory structure: a source file defining `class C` in `package foo.bar` should be stored in a subdirectory as `foo/bar/C.scala`.
+Scala does not really enforce this convention, but some tools such as IDEs might have problems otherwise.
+The scala compiler compiles `.scala` source files to `.class` files, like the Java compiler.
+Classfiles are binary files containing machine code for the Java Virtual Machine.
+In order to run a Scala program, the JVM has to know the directory where classfiles are stored.
+This parameter is called the “classpath”.
+If you are using IntelliJ or sbt to compile and run your Scala code, you don’t need to do any of the above manually - these tools take care of invoking the Scala compiler and the JVM with the correct arguments.

 ## Evaluation Rules

 - Call by value: evaluates the function arguments before calling the function